BenKang34/pyspark-kubernetes-image/README.md

 # spark-kubernetes-image
-Dockerfile to build spark image running on kubernetes
+Dockerfile to build pyspark image running on kubernetes